 - ¾ cup semi-sweet chocolate chips melted and cooled to room temperature

 - 1 teaspoon ground ginger

-Pour approximately half of your batter in your bundt pan.
+- Pour approximately half of your batter into your bundt pan.
 Spread all of the melted chocolate over the batter and sprinkle half of the spice mix.
-Pour the remaining batter in the pan and top it with the rest of the spice and sugar mixture.
+Pour the remaining batter into the pan and top it with the rest of the spice and sugar mixture.